GCOOS/erddap2agol/README.md

-# ERDDAP2AGOL v.0.4.2
+# ERDDAP2AGOL v.0.4.7

-## Alert: I am aware of the disruptions caused by the new AGOL update and will be working to ensure compatibility with the new Python 11.0 Runtime in addition to 10.0 & 9.0 Runtime compatibility.
+### Alert: I am aware of the disruptions caused by the new AGOL update and will be working to ensure compatibility with the new Python 11.0 Runtime in addition to 10.0 & 9.0 Runtime compatibility.
+It works

 The goal of this project is to establish a connection between ERDDAP services and ArcGIS Online (AGOL).
 Erddap2agol will be a "hands-off" ETL program to automatically update and manage ERDDAP data hosted on ArcGIS Online.
-Erddap2agol is a service provided by the Gulf of Mexico Ocean Observing System (GCOOS) and is intended for use by other IOOS regional associations or data providers using ERDDAP.
+Erddap2agol is a service provided by the Gulf of Mexico Ocean Observing System (GCOOS) and is intended for use by other data providers using ERDDAP, or individuals who wish to study ERDDAP data on a GIS platform.
 As this project is in active development, please see the "roadmap" section.

 ## Roadmap
-The ERDDAP2AGOL tool is under active development, and is not ready to be deployed.
+The ERDDAP2AGOL tool is under active development.
+Stable features are indicated by the readme and version number.
+Currently, at version 0.4, NRT add is considered stable.
 To be notified when the tool is ready for use. <br />

-**please monitor the GCOOS newsletter for an announcment of the product release.** <br />
+**Please monitor the GCOOS newsletter for an announcment of the product release.** <br />

 ## What to expect
 * Your ERDDAP data will be available in three product levels.
 - NRT: 7 day moving window, Level 1.
-(Version 0.4)
+(Available now!)
 - Historical: Updated weekly, contains all data, Level 2.
 (Version 0.5)
 - QC Historical: QC Flags, low quality records removed, Level 3.
 (Version 0.6) <br />